 - Better video: Provides higher definition movie capture (1080/60i vs 720/30p).

 - Faster burst: Shoots at higher frequency (4 vs 2.6 flaps/sec) to capture the decisive moment.

 - Less heavy: Has a lower weight (by 92g or 21 percent) and is thus easier to take along.

 - More modern: Was introduced somewhat (1 year and 2 months) more recently.

-Care should be taken when interpreting the review scores above, though.
+The above review scores should be interpreted with care, though.
 The assessments were made in relation to similar cameras of the same technological generation.
-Hence, a score should always be seen in the context of the camera's market launch date and its price, and comparisons of ratings among very different cameras or across long time periods have little meaning.
+A score, therefore, has to be seen in close connection to the price and market introduction time of the camera, and comparing ratings of very distinct cameras or ones that are far apart in terms of their release date have little meaning.
 Also, please note that some of the review sites have changed their methodology and reporting over time.

 Other camera comparisons